YunoHost-Apps/mailman3_ynh/README.md

 #### Multi-users support

+* No LDAP support
-* No LDAP support, all users must sign up themselves
+* Users can also just sign up themselves to manage details
+* Users can use mailing lists without signing up

 #### Supported architectures